 A critical problem with the bill is it allows the federal government to collect much more personal data from COVIDSafe users than is necessary for contact tracing.

 Apps that warn about close contact with COVID-19 cases are key to relaxing social distancing rules.

 Walter Bibikow/Stone via Getty Images

-Bluetooth wireless communication makes it possible for people to get alerts on their phones when they've been exposed to the coronavirus.
-Adding the right cryptography scheme keeps those alerts private.
+Bluetooth wireless communication makes it possible to track when people have been exposed to people infected with the coronavirus.
+The right cryptography scheme keeps alerts about exposures private.